3 Things to do in Uganda

 1. Gorilla Trek – Bwindi Impenetrable National Park

 Without a doubt – the top and once-in-a-lifetime highlight.
 I did a weekend tour of finding the endangered mountain gorillas, which included a roundtrip ride from Kampala to where we stayed for two nights near the park.
-I paid $1300, which was worth every penny.
+I paid $1300 (in 2017), which was worth every penny.

 After we left Kampala and after nearly 13 hours of driving, we finally arrived near Bwindi Impenetrable National Park at a hotel, and we spent the night there.